SagaOfAGuy/bosh-lite-notes/README.md

 # bosh-lite-notes
-Notes for deploying Bosh Lite
+Notes for deploying Bosh Lite on Ubuntu Linux